vaibhavdesai137/graphql-react-ecommerce-app/README.md

-# graphql-react-ecommerce-app
+# graphql-react-beer-store

-Online eCommerce store using the following:
+Online eCommerce store to sell beer using the following:

 - NodeJS
 - React (with getsalt library)
 - GraphQL
 - Strapi
 - Stripe
-- MongoDB (Free mongodb atlas hosted on AWS in N. Oregon)
+- MongoDB Atlas